GluuFederation/world-tour/wework.md

 |July 15 - 31|	Singapore*| [Singapore](https://www.wework.com/l/singapore)|

-`*` Indicates DC will be joining us in part or in full
+`*` Indicates DC will be joining in part or in full